meavk/k8s-in-codespaces-routing/README.md

    ```

 5. Rebuild Codespace to apply the changes.
-6. After rebuild, once commands are run and the applications are up and running, navigate to 'Traefik Ingress' to load the UI.
-This time, 'Movies' tab should load the full list of movies.
+6. After the rebuild, once commands are run and the applications are up and running, navigate to 'Traefik Ingress' to load the UI.
+This time, the 'Movies' tab should load the full list of movies.

    ![image](https://user-images.githubusercontent.com/32096756/182047099-03ba4666-db54-4946-9241-e0c095f4334d.png)

    ![image](https://user-images.githubusercontent.com/32096756/182047141-e53edf28-90b2-4c3c-b31a-459bbeee2dec.png)

    ![image](https://user-images.githubusercontent.com/32096756/182047187-4ed83a2f-3a3f-4aca-b136-e749bd27b798.png)